thehyve/transmart-core/README.md

 The ETL functionality is not meant for any non-development purposes.

+### Starting Solr

+To start a Solr instance with one core for Faceted Search and another for the sample explorer:

+    make -C solr start

+Once it is running, you can run full imports with:

+	make -C solr rwg_full_import sample_full_import

+The Faceted Search core also supports delta imports:

+    make -C solr rwg_delta_import

 ### Changing ownership or permission information

 The default schema permissions are set in